 Create a gallery panel

-- Go to Settings > Reviewing > Panels
+- From the Manage workspace, go to Reviewing > Settings > Panels

 - Create a New panel